kumahq/kuma/UPGRADE.md

 ## Upcoming release

+## Upgrade to `1.7.x`

+### kumactl

+* we're deprecating `kumactl install metrics/tracing/logging`, please use `kumactl install observability` instead

+### control-plane

-The `control-plane` no longer hosts a builtin DNS server.
+* the `control-plane` no longer hosts a builtin DNS server.
 You should always rely on the embedded DNS in the dataplane proxy and VIPs can't be used without transparent proxy.

 ## Upgrade to `1.6.x`